adrata/strategy/tests/README.md

 3. Include both positive and negative test cases
 4. Update this documentation if needed
 5. Ensure tests pass in CI environment
+6. For table tests, refer to the Table Testing Guide for detailed patterns